Med-Query: Steerable Parsing of 9-DoF Medical Anatomies with Query Embedding: Abstract

 \section{Abstract}

-Automatic parsing of human anatomies at instance-level from 3D computed tomography (CT) scans is a prerequisite step for many clinical applications.
-The presence of pathologies, broken structures or limited field-of-view (FOV) all can make anatomy parsing algorithms vulnerable.
-In this work, we explore how to exploit and conduct the prosperous detection-then-segmentation paradigm in 3D medical data, and propose a steerable, robust, and efficient computing framework for detection, identification, and segmentation of anatomies in CT scans.
-Considering complicated shapes, sizes and orientations of anatomies, without lose of generality, we present the nine degrees-of-freedom (9-DoF) pose estimation solution in full 3D space using a novel single-stage, non-hierarchical forward representation.
-Our whole framework is executed in a steerable manner where any anatomy of interest can be directly retrieved to further boost the inference efficiency.
-We have validated the proposed method on three medical imaging parsing tasks of ribs, spine, and abdominal organs.
+Automatic parsing of human anatomies at the instance-level from 3D computed tomography (CT) is a prerequisite step for many clinical applications.
+The presence of pathologies, broken structures or limited field-of-view (FOV) can all make anatomy parsing algorithms vulnerable.
+In this work, we explore how to leverage and implement the successful detection-then-segmentation paradigm for 3D medical data, and propose a steerable, robust, and efficient computing framework for detection, identification, and segmentation of anatomies in CT scans.
+Considering the complicated shapes, sizes, and orientations of anatomies, without loss of generality, we present a nine degrees of freedom (9-DoF) pose estimation solution in full 3D space using a novel single-stage, non-hierarchical representation.
+Our whole framework is executed in a steerable manner where any anatomy of interest can be directly retrieved to further boost inference efficiency.
+We have validated our method on three medical imaging parsing tasks: ribs, spine, and abdominal organs.
 For rib parsing, CT scans have been annotated at the rib instance-level for quantitative evaluation, similarly for spine vertebrae and abdominal organs.
-Extensive experiments on 9-DoF box detection and rib instance segmentation demonstrate the effectiveness of our framework (with the identification rate of 97.0\% and the segmentation Dice score of 90.9\%) in high efficiency, compared favorably against several strong baselines (e.g., CenterNet, FCOS, and nnU-Net).
-For spine identification and segmentation, our method achieves a new state-of-the-art result on the public CTSpine1K dataset.
-Last, we report highly competitive results in multi-organ segmentation at FLARE22 competition.
-Our annotations, code and models are made publicly available at: \href{https://github.com/alibaba-damo-academy/Med\_Query}{Med-Query}.
+Extensive experiments on 9-DoF box detection and rib instance segmentation demonstrate the high efficiency and effectiveness of our framework (with the identification rate of 97.0\% and the segmentation Dice score of 90.9\%), compared favorably against several strong baselines (e.g., CenterNet, FCOS, and nnU-Net).
+For spine parsing and abdominal multi-organ segmentation, our method achieves competitive results on par with state-of-the-art methods on the public CTSpine1K dataset and FLARE22 competition, respectively.
+Our annotations, code, and models are available at: \href{https://github.com/alibaba-damo-academy/Med\_Query}{Med-Query}.